North-West-Wind/turing-machine/frontend/test-server/ENDPOINTS.md

 If a request requires authentication, the access token is passed as a parameter.
 `http://<host>:<port>/api/validate?accessToken=<rsa-encrypted-token>`

-If client needs to send data to the server, all primative data types are sent as parameters, while , data is sent using POST body as JSON.
+If client needs to send data to the server, all primative data types are sent as parameters, while nested objects are sent using POST body as JSON.

 **Response**
 All server responses should be in JSON, with at least the field named `success`, indicating if the server processed the request successfully. `data` field is the returned data for a specific request.
 For example, a successful GET request of `/validate` will be: